Copyright © 2016 by John Dandola, Ltd. All rights reserved.

 Well, the artist came up with an idea for a body in a baseball outfield but the background was very generic.
 When I saw the concept sketches, I offered some photos from my archives as to how the Colgate outfield really looked since that is the locale I used in my novel.
 The painted scoreboard was both a trademark and a landmark.
 The only change the artist made was to alter "W. Orange" to "Home" for broader appeal at first glance.

 Sadly, no. It was in place for generations but West Orange is not known for historic preservation.
 In this case, the scoreboard was simply painted on a cement wall—which is still there.
 It couldn't have been easier to keep the scoreboard intact and have it repainted as needed.
 Instead, it was just painted over in a solid color in ridiculous expediency.

 Would this be one of your usual clashes over poor historical choices by West Orange?

 Those are ongoing and probably always will be because what is correct is rarely something that would carry much expense.
-It usually just takes time and expertise.
-But the powers-that-be are just lazy and uncaring.
+It usually just takes time and expertise and common sense.
+But the powers-that-be have always been lazy and uncaring.

 You place a great deal of value on history and historical identity.

 I do.
 It's important because it defines people and places.
 This time out, my sheer nostalgia almost got the better of me.
 But West Orange didn't fail to give me a wake-up call that wound up saving me a great deal of money.

 Can you explain how that came about?
 The "saving a great deal of money" is intriguing.

 During the course of writing Dead in Left Field, I got nostalgic and I began steps to create a fund that would help should any expensive or emergency upkeep be needed at the Olympic-sized pool attached to Colgate Field.
 For ten summers throughout high school, college, and postgraduate studies, I worked there as a lifeguard and, later, assistant manager.
 I took a lot of pride in how I maintained the place.